-The major building blocks of Power BI are: dashboards, reports, workbooks, datasets, dataflows, and apps.
+The major building blocks of Power BI are: dashboards, reports, workbooks, semantic models, dataflows, and apps.
 They're all organized into workspaces, and they're created on capacities.
 It's important to understand capacities and workspaces before we dig into the building blocks, so let's start there.

 Capacities are a core Power BI concept representing a set of resources (storage, processor, and memory) used to host and deliver your Power BI content.
 Capacities are either shared or reserved.
 A shared capacity is shared with other Microsoft customers, while a reserved capacity is reserved for a single customer.
 Reserved capacities require a subscription, and are fully described in Managing Premium capacities.